 Help with local projects.
 The Hamlet is always seeking volunteers to help with a range of projects–some are only needed one-time, and others may be ongoing.
 For example, trimming the tree at Korner Park that is used for the Annual Holiday Tree Lighting, or help leveling uneven ground at the park, and more.

 Join or start a committee.
 The Hamlet oversees several committees that support a range of local needs/topics such as Korner Park, a Legislative Committee, a PR committee, and more.
 Hamlet members can be on or chair any committee.
 See a list of current committees and contact any Hamlet board member to join.

 Provide testimony.
 The Hamlet of Beavercreek is monitoring a range of community planning projects that may affect the rural character of our area.
 To ensure our voices are heard, it’s important that each of us provides input to the city and county.
 Review the list of issues and see how to get involved.

 Join the Board of Directors.
 This is a great opportunity for Hamlet members who want to be at the forefront of community planning and organization.
 It gives you a front-row seat to changes happening at the local, regional, and state level while helping ensure residents have a voice.
 The Hamlet board is comprised of members who are elected by the community each year in October.
 Application forms are due at the September Hamlet meeting.
-Forms for the next election in October 2021 will be available starting mid-2021.
-See the blog for an application.
+Application forms may be accessed and completed HERE.